danirus/sphinx-nefertiti/docs/source/users-guide/customization/header-links.rst

 The **Tutorial** link points to the URL ``/tutorial.html``.
 When the user clicks on it the URL loads and an underline appears below **Tutorial** to indicate that it is the current active link:

 .. cs_figure:: img/rhythm-header-tutorial-active.*
-    :alt: The header link "Tutorial is active.
+    :alt: The header link "Tutorial" is active.
     :width: 500px
     :align: center
     :class: border-radius-2